International reply coupon: Luxembourg

 As of 2024, Post Luxembourg sells an IRC for 2.20 EUR.

 Macao

 As of 2024, Macau Post and Telecommunications (CTT) sells an IRC for 12 MOP, and exchanges a valid IRC for 6 MOP worth of postage, with a cost of redeeming stamps for 5 MOP.

 Norway

-As of March 2024, Posten sells IRCs online, and at their 30 remaining post offices.
-The cost is 38 NOK per IRC.
+As of March 2024, Posten sold IRCs online, and at their 30 remaining post offices.
+The cost was 38 NOK per IRC.

+As of January 1, 2026 Posten no longer sells IRCs, however, they will still exchange valid IRCs through December 31, 2026 if you send them in the mail to the stamp fulfillment office in Oslo, in addition to the exchanged coupon you will also receive a domestic letter stamp as compensation for sending it in.

 Singapore

 Singapore Post sells IRCs at its GPO in Paya Lebar.
 IRCs are sold for S$2.50, and can be redeemed for S$1.40.

 Switzerland

 International reply coupons are sold by the Swiss Post in packs of 10 for 30 CHF.

 Taiwan

 After the adoption of United Nations General Assembly Resolution 2758, the Republic of China (Taiwan) lost its membership in the Universal Postal Union starting from April 13, 1972, and Chunghwa Post no longer issues IRCs since then.
 As of 2024, they only accept and exchange valid Japanese IRCs, for 13 TWD worth of stamps per Japanese IRC.
 (Note: There is no express document, but this is an email reply from Chunghwa Post.)